mathieu-benoit/GlobalDevOpsBootcamp2017Quebec/Challenge3/Challenge3.md

 * https://pgroene.wordpress.com/2017/01/27/use-vsts-to-deploy-functions-as-infrastructure-as-code/
 * https://www.joshcarlisle.io/blog/2017/5/17/visual-studio-2017-tools-for-azure-functions-and-continuous-integration-with-vsts

 ### Create a VSTS build pipeline

 * In the VSTS portal use your existing pipeline from challenge 1 or 2.
 If you have not completed those challenges, create a new Build pipeline.
 * Verify that the build artefacts from the Azure Function App are included in the build output.

-You can now build an Azure Function App from source code.
-Achievement unlocked

-## Achievement 3 - Set up your Infrastructure as Code ##
+## Achievement #3 - Set up your Infrastructure as Code ##

-Create an ARM template to set up the infrastructure of this function.
+Create n ARM template to set up the infrastructure of this function.
 Later, set up the release pipeline that will provision your Function App to Azure including this infrastructure.

 ### Create a provisioning project ###